-Pulse opened its doors in 2009 and has now become the place for 8-12 graders to hang out on Friday nights.
-Over the last ten years, the vision has remained the same; Build relationships that would allow us to speak into their lives and coach them through the highs and lows of the teenage years.
-We want to give them an environment to engage in meaningful discussions about life’s current social and political issues and how it relates and effects them today.
+Pulse opened its doors in 2009 as a drop-in center and has now become the place for 8-12 graders to hang out on Friday nights.
+Over the last ten years, the vision has remained the same; build relationships that would allow us to speak into their lives and coach them through the highs and lows of the teenage years.
+We want to give them an environment to engage in meaningful discussions about life’s current social and political issues and how it relates and effects to them today.
 It’s incredible the opinions and thoughts the youth of this generation have when given a voice to speak.
-At the end of the day and through all of our efforts our ultimate hope and desire are to create an atmosphere that would lend them the opportunity to tackle through issues of faith.
+At the end of the day and through all of our efforts our ultimate hope and desire is to create an atmosphere that would lend them the opportunity to walk through issues of faith.
 What is Christianity?
 Who was Jesus?
 Is there a heaven?
 Is there only one way to it?
 Is there only one faith that’s right?
 And so on.

 It is pretty common these days for our teenagers to be vaping.
 However, because the appropriate health testing has not been carried out on these devices and the legal age to purchase them is 18, vaping is prohibited at Pulse and as a leadership we have established a three step process to minimize these incidences.
 The focus at Pulse has always been relationships over discipline.
 This doesn’t mean that we don’t have rules and boundaries, but it does mean that our goal will always be to try to get to the real reasons behind certain actions.

 - Caught once: Give a gracious warning, no parental contact necessary.